Interactions-Nexus/Nexus-Wiki/how-to/create-on-nexus/create-asset-tokenization.md

 Before we start to create an asset tokenization, users need to be familiar with some of the concepts and parameters used.

-To tokenize an asset the user needs to create an asset and also create a token as per the guides linked below.
+To tokenize an asset, user needs to create the asset and token as per the guides linked below.

 - [Create Asset](/en/guides/create-asset)